 - How to get there: The hotel is just a 5-minute walk from the Gora Kadan station.
 You can even catch a taxi from Tokyo International Airport to the hotel.
 The journey will take you 2 hours.

 - Reviews: The hotel has a Hakone Suimeisou and 124 reviews.
 It is highly regarded for its ‘authentic experience’ and ‘excellent service.’

 Hoshino Resorts KAI Sengokuhara

-How to get there: The only issue with the Kinnotake is its location.
-You would need to take a 1-hour bus ride from the JR Odawara station to the hotel.
+- How to get there: The only issue with the Kinnotake is its location.
+Take a 1-hour bus ride from the JR Odawara station to the hotel.

 Places to see in Hakone

 In addition to the Ryokans, the region of Hakone has a lot to offer- in fact, it is one of the most visited places in Japan.
 Here are a few must-see spots on your trip to this beautiful mountain locale:

 One of the most extraordinary locations in Hakone has to be the Shrine.
 It is set at the end of Lake Ashi amidst a lush forest.
 Some lanterns light the path to the shrine, adding to the beauty and aura of this mystical site.

 There are a number of museums in Hakone, many of them near various Ryokans.
 The Hakone Open-Air Museum features numerous sculptures against the drawbacks of the mountains.